dang-tong/dangt-tong.github.io/_teaching/2023-fall-teaching-1.md

 ---
-title: "Astrodynamics"
+title: "Space Weather and Its Application on Aerospace"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2023-spring-teaching-1
+permalink: /teaching/2023-fall-teaching-1
 venue: "USTC"
-date: 2023-03-01
+date: 2023-09-01
 location: "Hefei, China"
 ---

 [//]: # (This is a description of a teaching experience.
 You can use markdown like any other post.)

-Astrodynamics for undergraduates of USTC
+Space Weather and Its Application on Aerospace for undergraduates of USTC
 ======